Buying a condo in the city is unaffordable for many people. Here are 5 reasons why we decided to buy a cottage instead.

 Brad and I both grew up in the countryside.
 We share memories of incredibly long school bus rides, weeding large vegetable gardens, and having space to run around, climb trees and dig worms.

 He grew up in the mountains and spent his childhood hunting for wild asparagus and mushrooms (of the non-poisonous variety).
-I grew up out East and we made our own maple syrup.
+I grew up out East and made maple syrup.

 While we’re not exactly interested in a Back to the Land lifestyle, we would like a large garden with some fruit and nut trees.
 And a bit more space than we’ll find in the suburbs.